wolberine/docs/markdown/reference/dash/api.md

 **Parameters:**

-* `percentage` (unsigned int) -- Start charging if the battery is below this percentage, as returned from `Dash.batteryPercentage()`.
+* `percentage` (unsigned int) -- Start charging if the battery is below this percentage, as returned from `Charger.batteryPercentage()`.
 If the charger is already charging, will only switch to discharging if the battery is at 100%.
   Default value is 90.